gaon

 Definitions

 n.
-"A title of honor for the rabbis and teachers who were the spiritual heads of the Babylonian yeshivot between the 6th and 11th centuries C.E."
-(JPS)
+The rabbis of Babylonian yeshivot between the 6th and 11th centuries C.E.

 Example Sentences